Top 10 Non-Beatle Characters In Beatles Movies

 # 10 – BUSTER BLOODVESSEL (MAGICAL MYSTERY TOUR)

 Even with an entire busload of people, Magical Mystery Tour didn’t really offer much in the way of unique original characters.
 However, the name “Buster Bloodvessel” alone does manage to capture some of the whimsy that the movie was going for.
-Played by actor Ivor Culter, Bloodvessel is potentially a love interest for Ringo’s aunt (Jessie Robins), but the character mainly just ends up behaving in a bizarre and unexplained manor.
+Played by actor Ivor Culter, Bloodvessel is potentially a love interest for Ringo’s aunt (Jessie Robins), but the character mainly behaves in a bizarre and unexplained manor.

 # 9 – FRED (YELLOW SUBMARINE)

-After receiving a battlefield promotion to lord admiral during the Blue Meanie attack, Fred takes sole command of the long out-of-commission Yellow Submarine and sets out to find help in saving Pepperland.
-Journeying to England, he recruits the assistance of first Ringo then the rest of the Beatles, even if when he meets them Fred is so panicked he has trouble verbalizing the crisis at hand (although he does manage to clearly get out the words “Blue Meanies!,” which is really all his new allies needed to hear).
+After receiving a battlefield promotion to lord admiral during the Blue Meanie attack, Fred takes sole command of the long out-of-commission Yellow Submarine.
+He sets out to find help in saving Pepperland.
+Journeying to England, he recruits the assistance of first Ringo and then the rest of the Beatles, even if when he meets them, Fred is so panicked he has trouble verbalizing the crisis at hand (although he does manage to clearly get out the words “Blue Meanies!,” which is really all his new allies needed to hear).

 # 8- AHME (HELP!)